aregsar/aregsarblog/blog/2020/laravel-feature-tests-with-mysql-in-docker/index.md

         - "8011:3306"
 ```

-Below are the environment variable settings in the .env file:
+And here are the related environment variable settings in the `.env` file:

 ```ini
 DB_DATABASE=myapp